 Parents: It’s not our job to fill every minute of our kids’ day with stimulation and entertainment.
 We are not cruise directors.
 When our kids complain that they are bored, resist the urge to “fix it.”
 Remember the pacifier?
 Instead of turning on the TV, handing over their phone or driving them somewhere, let them be bored.
 Sit back, relax and watch what they come up with.

 It makes me crazy when I hear parents say, “I didn’t make him go because he’d be bored.”
-It’s okay to be bored!
+It’s OK to be bored!
 Life brings boring moments and our kids must learn how to handle them.

 Whether it’s a religious service or a family event, your kids’ (potential) boredom is not a sole reason to excuse your kids, especially if it is their own commitment, obligation, or is something that is important to you.